-A content audit is a process where you analyse the performance of all content on your site to determine whether it should be kept as-is, updated, deleted, consolidated, or redirected.
-The plugin follows the same process that we use for the Ahrefs blog.
+Ahrefs SEO Plugin focuses on one single feature: the Content Audit.
+A content audit is a process where you analyse the performance of all content on your site to determine whether it should be left as it is, updated, merged into another page, excluded from the analysis or deleted.

 Below the summary graph section, you will see a list of posts & pages.

 There are different suggested actions depending on the performance of the page across multiple metrics like keyword ranking position, amount of traffic & number of backlinks: